-Turning to Graybard, he instructed him to find Dali at the pub.
+Turning to Graybard, he repeated the instructions to find Dali at the pub.
 “We’ll need people tomorrow at those two locations.
 We start felling trees in the morning.
 I’ll help Caleb find Conall.”

 “And then what?” asked Caleb as he stood.

 “Let’s meet at the Square.
-There may be enough men to start training,” the Warrior said.
+There may be enough men to start training,” the warrior said.
 But he kept his thoughts to himself.
-What if nobody wants to train?
+What if nobody wanted to train?